Carpal Tunnel Syndrome

 carpal tunnel syndrome

-In this diagram, we can see that the carpal tunnel is located across the thumb and pinky finger, covering several important nerves that run from your forearm to your hand.
-The main nerve in this area, called the median nerve, controls the movement and sensation in your thumb through your ring finger.
+The carpal tunnel is located across the thumb and pinky finger, covering several important nerves that run from your forearm to your hand.
+The main nerve in this area called the median nerve, controls the movement and sensation in your thumb through your ring finger.

 While repetitive motions such as typing are commonly blamed for CTS, many other biological factors contribute to the disorder, including: